 Chiropractors do not prescribe medicine or do surgery.
 They are able to order or perform diagnostic testing, including X-rays.

 Doctors of chiropractic (DCs) must complete 4 years of professional education from an accredited college of chiropractic.
 Accreditation is recognized by the U.S. Department of Education through the Council on Chiropractic Education.
-All DCs must pass a set of four national board exams to obtain a license and enter practice.
+All DCs must pass a set of four national board examinations to obtain a license and enter practice.
 Each state board sets its own requirements and then issues the license for the chiropractic doctor to practice in that state.